Stand-up Paddle Boarding on Caragh Lake

-SUP on Caragh Lake provides the opportunities for short excursions or day long adventures with the possibility of afternoon tea at the Ard na Sidhe and commencing or concluding your trips from the many lake side accommodation options available.
+SUP on Caragh Lake provides the opportunities for short excursions or day long adventures with the possibility of afternoon tea at the Ard na Sidhe, or dinner at Carrig House, commencing or concluding your trips from the many lake side accommodation options available.

 Cappanalea OETC invites you to explore Caragh Lake whether you choose to go by canoe, kayak or stand up paddle (SUP) board.